UCSA Screening & Authority process

 A young person being apprenticed into leadership roles should be at least 15 years of age and only work under the direct supervision of an adult leader.

-To ensure the consent form can be processed adequately, please read the instructions carefully before submitting.
+To ensure the application and informed consent form can be processed, please read the instructions carefully before submitting.
+Please note that the form has changed and that the current form (NCCHC) must be used after 1 July 2018.

 UC SA Screening Service Unit